Best Sleeping Position For Peripheral Artery Disease (2024)

 It’s important to keep your legs consistently elevated while you rest.
 Using a stack of blankets or pillows isn’t effective since your body shifts position during your unconscious hours.

-Instead, consider investing in a bed with an adjustable base, like the Douglas Adjustable Bed.
+Instead, consider investing in a bed with an adjustable base, like the Octave Adjustable Bed.
 Adjustable beds let you control the elevation of specific areas of your mattress.
 This makes it easy to customize your bed’s elevation to your comfort level—and maintain that elevation all night long.

 Dr. Keung’s Tip: